Degrees of freedom of a quadratic scalar-nonmetricity theory: Perturbative analysis of the number of degrees of freedom

 with $\partial^{2}\equiv\delta^{ij}\partial_{i}\partial_{j}$, $S_{i}$ and $F_{i}$ satisfying $\delta^{ij}\partial_{i}S_{j}=\delta^{ij}\partial_{i}F_{j}=0$, and $\gamma_{ij}$ satisfying $\delta^{ij}\gamma_{ij}=0$ and $\delta^{ij}\partial_{i}\gamma_{jk}=0$.
 We thus have three types of perturbation modes:

 The scalar field is perturbed as

 where $\phi_{0}(t)$ is the background value of the scalar field.
-One should keep in mind that, since we have chosen the coincident gauge, there is no residual gauge freedom left for us to fix the gauge for the metric perturbations and the perturbation of the scalar field.
-Therefore we should take into account all the 10 metric perturbations modes together with the scalar field perturbation $\delta\phi$ in calculating the perturbations.
+Working in the coincident gauge fixes the local diffeomorphism freedom at the level of the action.
+Consequently, we cannot use the usual gauge fixing to eliminate perturbation variables (up to the global affine transformations that preserve $\Gamma^{\rho}{}_{\mu\nu}=0$).
+We therefore keep all 10 metric perturbations together with the scalar perturbation $\delta\phi$ in calculating the perturbations.

 After straightforward yet tedious calculations, we can obtain the action for the perturbation modes.
 The linear action for the perturbations is